-Canon G16 versus Fujifilm X30
+Canon G16 vs Fujifilm X30

 The Canon PowerShot G16 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in August 2013 and August 2014.
 Both the G16 and the X30 are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and a 2/3 (X30) sensor.
-Both cameras offer a resolution of 12 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 12 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is somewhat larger (3 percent) than the Canon G16.
 Moreover, the X30 is markedly heavier (19 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the X30 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon G16 features a 1/1.7-inch sensor and the Fujifilm X30 a 2/3 sensor.
 The sensor area in the X30 is 38 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 4.65 and 3.9.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.